angular/angular/aio/content/guide/dependency-injection-overview.md

   </a>
   <a href="guide/hierarchical-dependency-injection" class="docs-card" title="Hierarchical injectors">
     <section>Hierarchical injectors</section>
-    <p>DHierarchical dependency injection enables you to share dependencies between different parts of the application only when and if you need to.</p>
+    <p>Hierarchical DI enables you to share dependencies between different parts of the application only when and if you need to.</p>
     <p class="card-footer">Hierarchical injectors</p>
   </a>
 </div>